 Did you know how easy it is to get there from Southport?
 Well if not, its well worth a day out.
 Firstly, what might you see there?
 Well the RSPB Website gives the full up to date details, but here is a taster to whet your appetite.

 The reserve boasts something for everyone all year round.
 From brown hares boxing in the spring to nesting birds in early summer, and in winter the skies are full with visiting waterfowl, such as pink-footed geese and wigeons.
 There are even birds of prey if you prefer.

 There are two hides, a viewing platform and three viewing screens.
 If you're new to birdwatching, why not visit the reserve on one of their extensive special event days aimed at beginners as there are birds at the reserve all year, and plenty of them!
 Entrance is free, however, donations are always welcome.

 So, how might you get there?
 Well come on the train to Southport.
 Trains from Liverpool on the Merseyrail line run every 15 minutes and you can bring your bike for free.
-If you don’t wish to bring your own bike then once at the station you can hire a bike from the hire centre.
+If you don’t wish to bring your own bike then you can hire a bike from the hire centre.

 The reserve is a 10 to 15 minute cycle ride away.
 A new cycle route along Marshside Road, and a controlled crossing point, gives even easier access.
 Maps are available from the hire centre and the staff will be more than happy to assist you to plan your route to the reserve.

 And finally, before you leave, why not take advantage of the many places to eat and drink in Southport.
 From fast food to a light snack, from lunch to an elaborate dinner, there is something for every occasion, taste and pocket.